fmarotta/bioinfoconda/README.md

 should install the associated package manager as well.
 In this case, since we use Perl, we install perl and cpanminus.
 For instance, if we program in Node.js we would install node and npm.
-Of course when we say install we actually mean `conda install`.
+Of course when we say install we actually mean `X-conda install`.

 For python modules, it suffices to run `pip install modulename`; they are handled by conda itself.
 For R modules (after making sure that the